 Membrane processes are a promising alternative to the more classical post-combustion capture technologies due to the reduced maintenance of the process, the absence of dangerous solvents and their smaller footprint.
 This project aims at supporting the development of new mixed matrix membranes for post-combustion applications.
 Mixed matrix membranes (MMMs) are composite materials formed by embedding inorganic fillers into a polymeric matrix in order to overcome the upper bound and combine the characteristics of the two solid phases: mechanical properties, economical processing capabilities and permeability of the polymer and selectivity of the filler.
 Despite several studies on the concept, the interactions between the two phases and their effect on the transport properties are not well understood.
 Yet, this fundamental knowledge is crucial in order to design the reliable materials needed for real-world-applications.
 Grant number: UKCCSRC-C1-36.

-This poster on the UKCCSRC Call 2 project, Novel reductive rejuvenation approaches for degraded amine solutions from PCC in power plants, was presented at the Cardiff Biannual, 10.09.14.
-Grant number: UKCCSRC-C2-189.
+This poster on the UKCCSRC Call 2 project, The Development and Demonstration of Best Practice Guidelines for the Safe Start-up Injection of CO2 into Depleted Gas Fields, was presented at the Cardiff Biannual, 10.09.14.
+Grant number: UKCCSRC-C2-183.